 Given how rich its cultural heritage has been, it is hardly a surprise that India is home to many World Heritage Sites.
 While some of them like Taj Mahal and Red Fort are very popular among folks and tourists, there are others that has not received as much recognition as they deserved.
-Today, in this blog, we have addressed all those amazing places that are worth a visit in India and has garnered a status by UNESCO.
+Today, in this blog, we have addressed all those amazing 15 UNESCO World Heritage Sites in India.
 Check them out!

 Famed for its great one-horned rhinoceros and its abundance of biodiversity spots, Kaziranga National Park is perhaps the best chance for wild game in the country.
 The Assam Government has made herculean efforts to preserve the range of flora and fauna here, helped, of course by the designation of this park as a UNESCO World Heritage Site.
 If you are in Assam, there is an another place that you must definitely check out and that is Manas Wildlife Sanctuary.
 Nestled along the gentle slopes of the Himalayas in Assam, the Manas Wildlife Sanctuary plays host to a wide array of wildlife including the Indian elephant, the Indian rhinoceros, tiger, and the pygmy hog.
 Designated a UNESCO Heritage Site in 1985, the Sanctuary is notable for its biosphere reserve, including tropical forests and grasslands.